craignicholson/docker-quickstart/cheetsheet.md

 Another way

 > docker login --username=$USERNAME

-docker push new httpd:new
+> docker push new httpd:new

-Run a default command at launch time in a container, that can be overidded.
+## Run a default command at launch time in a container, that can be overidded

 ENTRYPOINT